Rifan-Alghamdi/AI-Assistant-Ar/README.md

 ##📌 Overview

 Smart Assistant is an interactive Arabic voice assistant that allows users to ask questions and receive intelligent responses — both in text and speech.
-Built using Cohere's command-r-plus model for natural language generation and gTTS for voice output, the assistant provides a smooth and user-friendly interface built with Tkinter.

-This project was created as part of the Summer Training – AI Track in the Full Stack Robotics Engineer program.

 ---

 ## ⚙️ Features